Impera: Promotion

 In January 2022, the band kicked off a North American co-headline tour with Volbeat called the Imperatour.
 During the first show in Reno, the band performed "Kaisarion", the second song of the album, for the first time, as well as introduced new gas mask-inspired costumes for the Nameless Ghouls.
 They also headlined the UK and European legs of the tour that started in April 2022.

 The band appeared on U.S. chat show Jimmy Kimmel Live! on 17 March 2022, where they performed the single "Call Me Little Sunshine".

 Commercial performance

 Impera debuted at number one in five countries, including in the band's native country Sweden, and charted in the top 40 of multiple charts worldwide.

 In the United States, Impera debuted at number two on the Billboard 200 chart, behind Lil Durk's 7220, selling 70,000 units in its first week, of which 62,500 were physical album sales.
-It is Ghost's highest charting album in the U.S., surpassing Prequelles position of number three, as well as earning the largest physical album sales week of 2022 in the U.S. It also charted at number 2 in the UK, becoming Ghost's highest charting album there, behind Rex Orange County's Who Cares?
+At the time, it was Ghost's highest charting album in the U.S., surpassing Prequelles position of number three, as well as earning the largest physical album sales week of 2022 in the U.S. It also charted at number 2 in the UK, becoming Ghost's highest charting album there, behind Rex Orange County's Who Cares?